lamr18/AFMgrooves/Tutorial/TUTORIAL.md

 An example call for the 2016 file is:
 `groove_analysis('NF_P_02016.nid','NF_P_02016_MPS.xyz',1, 7, false, 0.95, 1.015, 10,40);`

-Make sure you have added the pacakage's 'Script' folder to the MATLAB path.
+Make sure you have added the 'Script' folder to the MATLAB path.

 ## 2017 file
 The user can also use this file to test parameters.
 The only plot provided for this file is a 2D view.